JurgenCruz/HomeServerSetup/Create and configure public external traffic stack optional.md

             - "HTTP/2 Support": enabled.
             - "HSTS Enabled": enabled.
             - "HSTS Subdomains": enabled.
-        3. In the `Advanced` tab fill in (Note: this is only necessary for Jellyfin, the other services do not require anything in the `Advanced` tab):
+        3. In the `Advanced` tab fill in (Note: this is only necessary for Jellyfin, the other services (except for Nextcloud) do not require anything in the `Advanced` tab):
             ```sh
             # Disable buffering when the nginx proxy gets very resource heavy upon streaming
             proxy_buffering off;